wilinger/terraform-homelab/README.md

 <!-- ABOUT THE PROJECT -->
-## Configuration Management with Ansible
+## Terraform for homelab

-Terraform to provision application resources in a Kubernetes cluster for my homelab.
+Terraform repository to provision application resources in a Kubernetes cluster for my homelab.

 ### Related Repositories